EffectiveAgileDev/SMG_C/TASK.md

 - [x] Application name changed from "SMG_C" to "Promptly Social" in all configuration files and scripts
 - [x] Verification scripts updated with new application name
 - [x] Build scripts configured for both MSI and NSIS installers
+- [x] Created placeholder icons for Windows installer
+- [x] Updated package.json and Cargo.toml with new application name
 - [ ] Consider implementing auto-update functionality using Tauri updater plugin
 - [ ] Plan for telemetry to track installation success rates and error reporting
 - [ ] Research Windows Store distribution options and requirements